-The initial linguistic partitions are composed of three and five linguistic terms with uniformly distributed triangular MFs giving meaning to them.
-The following values have been considered for the parameters of each approach3:
+The initial linguistic partitions are comprised by 3 and 5 linguistic terms with uniformly distributed triangular MFs giving meaning to them.
+The following values have been considered for the parameters of each approach 3:

 - Genetic process: 50 individuals, 10,000 evaluations, 30 bits per gene for the Gray codification, 0.6 as crossover probability (0.01 as mutation probability and 0.35 for the factor d in the max-min-arithmetical crossover for Hong et al.'s approach). - Method for mining fuzzy association rules: 0.8 for the confidence threshold.